gautamz/mxm3-pcie-rise-connector/README.md

 2) High frequency PCB trace routing is more than tough.
 Though this endeavor maybe simpler

 # Progress
+29 Jan 2018 - Have worked out solutions to mapping PWR_GOOD, PEX_STD_SW and PEX_RST pins for MXM.
+- PWR_GOOD to connect to 3.3V source through a 10K_04 resistor.
+- PEX_STD_SW to connect to ground.
+- PEX_RST on MXM to connect to PERST on PCIe.

+Also I think I can map the DP port pins for MXM to a DP female port.
+Then I can just take a Display Port cable out from the eGPU and plug it into the connector to feed the signal back to the laptop.
+The same can also be done for HDMI.
+Now on to making the PCB layout...

 28 Jan 2018 - Have managed to get MXM v3.0 pinout and PCIe pinouts.
 Reading GPU manuals and public guide notes have worked out most(?) of the MXM-PCIe connections that should work.
 Need more clarifications for MXM pins PWR_GOOD, PEX_STD_SW# & PEX_RST# and PCIe pin PERST#.
 Uploaded spreadsheet with the pinout tables and the potential pin mappings.